 My imagination is running wild.
 HOW are we going to catch him on the open range.
 Open land.
 There is a busy road and, a raging river, and homes scattered around us.

 I begin connecting with him.
 I ask him if he wants to be caught.
 He does, but he does not want to be a therapy horse to ride.
 His body is sore.
 Something has happened to the hind leg as he rests it often.
-He reminded me as I sat in my car.
 The thought of him coming with me had not crossed my mind.

-She comes around and gets in.
-“Let’s go hook up my trailer, and load Sara-Lee.”
-One of her sweet mares and let’s see if he will follow her into the trailer!
+She comes around and gets in, “Let’s go hook up my trailer, and load Sara-Lee.”
+One of her sweet mares… let’s see if he will follow her into the trailer!

 I was booked to work on 3 horses, a human, and a dog still that day.
 I had stayed an extra day so that I could catch up on some past clients and meet new ones.
 It was getting late.
 I made some phone calls and rearranged my day.
 THIS I felt was important and pivotal.
 Something about the timing of this experience.
 The way that it was playing out.
 The way I seemed to have no control.
 As if a movement of life was clearing a path for another plan.
 A plan I had yet to find out.